Diffeological, Fr\"{o}licher, and Differential Spaces

-\begin{proof}[Proof of ``Fr\"olicher spaces as reflexive spaces'' (Theorem \ref{t:B})] We first note that, if $f$ is a real-valued function on a diffeological space $(X,\calD)$ and $f\circ c$ is infinitely-differentiable for every plot $c$ in $\calD$ with domain $\RR$, then $f\circ p$ is infinitely-differentiable for every plot $p\colon U\to X$ in $\calD$.
+\begin{proof}[Proof of ``Fr\"olicher spaces as reflexive spaces'' (Theorem \ref{t:B})] If $f$ is a real-valued function on a diffeological space $(X,\calD)$ and $f\circ c$ is infinitely-differentiable for every plot $c$ in $\calD$ with domain $\RR$, then $f\circ p$ is infinitely-differentiable for every plot $p\colon U\to X$ in $\calD$.
 Indeed, by Boman's theorem \cite[Theorem 1]{boman} it is enough to show that the composition $f \circ p \circ \gamma$ is infinitely-differentiable for every infinitely-differentiable curve $\gamma \colon \RR \to U$, and this is true because $p \circ \gamma$ is a plot in $\calD$ with domain $\RR$.

 If $(X,\calC,\calF)$ is a Fr\"olicher space, then $\bfGamma \circ \bfXi (X,\calC,\calF) = \bfGamma (X,\calF) = (X,\Gamma\calF,\Phi\Gamma\calF) = (X,\calC,\calF)$.
 If $(X,\calF)$ is a reflexive differential space, then $\bfXi \circ \bfGamma(X,\calF) = \bfXi(X,\Gamma\calF,\Phi\Gamma\calF) = (X,\Phi\Gamma\calF) = (X,\Phi\Pi\calF) = (X,\calF)$.
 Here, the equality $\Phi\Gamma\calF = \Phi\Pi\calF$ is obtained from the previous paragraph by setting $\calD = \Pi\calF$.
 This and the fact that $\bfPi$ and $\bfGamma$ send every map to itself shows that the functor $\bfXi$ and the restriction of the functor $\bfPi$ to the category of reflexive differential spaces are inverses of each other and give an isomorphism of categories. \end{proof}